rdaum/rart-rs/README.md

 During implementation I looked at the following implementations, and borrowed some flow and ideas from them:
    * https://github.com/armon/libart/ A C implementation
    * https://github.com/rafaelkallis/adaptive-radix-tree C++ implementation
    * https://github.com/Lagrang/art-rs Another implementation in Rust.
-(The criterion benches I have were on the hole borrowed from here originally)
+(The criterion benches I have were on the whole borrowed from here originally)

 Performance boost can be gained through fixed sized keys and partials.
 There are a selection of key types and partials provided under the `partials` module.